forrestxu123/Android-Framework-System-Design/README.md

   - Integration with AudioFlinger: Works closely with AudioFlingerService to implement the defined audio policies and communicate them to the underlying audio hardware through the Audio HAL.

 For details about video display, please refer to the Graphics Framework section.
-See detail information about Android Multimedia Framework below:
+See the design diagram below for more information about Android Multimedia Framework:

 <img src="audio.png" alt="Android Multimedia Framework Architecture"/>
  <a name="d"></a>